Tenements-facades-project/wrofacade/README.md

 1. Open the configuration file: `src/config/config.yaml` and set correct paths to files with your models
+2. Modify `label2clr.json` so that it complies with your dataset
-2. Run Python in such a way that it can import `src`, e.g.:
+3. Run Python in such a way that it can import `src`, e.g.:

 ```bash
 PYTHONPATH=$(pwd) python3
 ```

+Then, you can import utilities from `src`, create an object of a class that implements desired pipeline, and generate facade images.

 #### Run notebooks